-"Haringey Giving is a natural partner for us and we were delighted to be an early supporter to help get the

-Linklater LLP's social impact work is ball rolling.
-Big firms like ours tend to invest in a small number of strategic programmes in order to create impact-led and long-lasting relationships.
+"Haringey Giving is a natural partner for us and we were delighted to be an early supporter to help get the to invest in a small number of strategic programmes in order to create impact-led and long-lasting relationships.
 However, this smaller groups who make up the lifeblood of local communities.
-Through Haringey Giving, we can utilise local expertise to support the development of third sector and community organisations who would normally be beyond
+Through Haringey Giving, we can utilise local expertise to support the development of third sector and community organisations who would normally be beyond our reach.